Ria424/developers-animatesdk-docs/Flash_object/Flash_summary.md

 ## Description

-The flash object represents the Flash application.
-You can use flash or fl to refer to this object.
-This documentation uses fl in code samples throughout.
+The Flash object represents the Flash application.

+You can refer to this object using `flash` or `fl`.
+Starting with Adobe Animate, you can also use `animate` or `an`.

+In this documentation, `fl` is used in code samples because it is concise and widely used in scripting, making the code easier to read and write compared to other aliases such as `flash` or `animate`.

 ## Method summary

-The following methods can be used with the flash object:
+The following methods can be used with the Flash object:

 | **Method** | **Description** |
 | --- | --- |